olumuyiwa-agboola/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8. 7-everybody, adds execution permission to the owner, the group and the other users, to the file hello.
 9. 8-James_Bond, gives the user and group no permission at all and others all the permissions.
 10. 9-John_Doe, sets the permission of the file hello to -rwxr-x-wx.
+11. 10-mirror_permissions, sets the mode of the file hello to the same as olleh's.